hmrc/accessibility/docs/common-issues/error-summary.md

 ### How to test

-As with all content, testing with real users, with a wide range of requirements, provides the best results.
+As with all content, testing with a wide range of users provides the best results.
 User feedback and the ability to witness users quickly and easily understand, and correct, mistakes will ensure your error messaging is optimised for all users.